diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

 I feel that this is a good middle ground.
 While we still incur in some overhead in not generating $$ S_{=k}(n) $$ directly, it is negligible for our use case and simplifies the implementation.

 Now, you will actually see that I completely disregarded performance here, as it was not the point of the exercise.
 The same is true for correctness and elegance.
+So talking about finding a good middle ground may feel a bit contradictory.
 > You may wonder, then, what did I not disregard.
 Uhm... probably nothing.
 The time I allotted for this exercise was small and thus I simply produced an "it works!" solution to better understand the domain.

+### Generating $$ S{\le k}(n) $$

-Now, the core of the generating procedure is the following, based on the code from the paper:
+The core of the generating procedure is the following, based on the code from the paper:

 ~~~factor
 :: <=k-children ( partition k -- )